 Many of us find that a good portion of mail includes appeals from charities for financial help—whether it be to find a cure for a serious illness, help people who just need a hot meal, or to support our service men and women.
-All of these causes are important, but it can sometimes be difficult to determine legitimate charitable organizations from scams.
+All these causes are important, but it can sometimes be difficult to determine legitimate charitable organizations from scams.

-The Better Business Bureau has put together a useful list of warning signs to look for before donating:
+The Better Business Bureau has put together a useful list of fraudulent warning signs to look for before donating:

 - Sound-Alike Names: Don’t be fooled by names that sound impressive or that closely resemble the name of a well-known organization.

 - High-Pressure Tactics: Be wary if an on-the-spot donation is requested.
 A legitimate charity will welcome your donation as much tomorrow as they will today.